Craniocervical Junction Disorders

 Injuries may affect bone, ligaments, or both.
 They are usually caused by motor vehicle or bicycle accidents, falls, or often diving.
 Some injuries are immediately fatal.

 The most common disorders that affect craniocervical structures are

 Tumors can also affect craniocervical structures.
-If tumors spread to the bones of the neck, the first two spinal bones may become misaligned.
-A rare, slow-growing bone tumor (called a chordoma) can develop at the craniocervical junction and press on the brain or spinal cord.
+If tumors spread to the bones of the neck (metastatic tumors to bone), the first two spinal bones may become misaligned.
+A rare, slow-growing bone tumor called a chordoma or a common, slow-growing noncancerous brain tumor called a meningioma can develop at the craniocervical junction and press on the brain or spinal cord.